 Listings and descriptions of specific groups and programs can be found below. for more information on any of these groups or programs, please call Martha at the church office (262-634-5529).
 You are welcome to speak directly to the contact person before or after the Sunday morning service.

 In the World:

 The people of St. Luke’s Church have a rich history of supporting the Diocese of Milwaukee Haiti Project in Jeanette, Haiti.
 Undesignated offerings on the second Sunday of each month go to Haiti to support the School Lunch Program, the Clean Water Initiative and St. Marc’s health clinic.
 St. Marc’s School in Jeanette has more than 500 students.

-Hospitality Center is an outreach ministry of the Episcopal Diocese of Milwaukee, hosted inside St. Luke's.
-The Hospitality Center is a community resource center and meal site which provides service to the homeless and near homeless people of Racine.
+The Hospitality Center is an outreach ministry of the Episcopal Diocese of Milwaukee, hosted inside St. Luke's.
+The Hospitality Center is a community resource center and meal site that provides service to the homeless and near homeless people of Racine.
 The Hospitality Center is open to all people without regard to social status, religious, or financial standing.
-No matter what your reason for stopping in, one thing is guaranteed: you won't leave the same as when you entered."
+No matter what your reason for stopping in, one thing is guaranteed: you won't leave the same as when you entered.
 We believe that providing hospitality to those who have nowhere to go may lead us to an encounter with Christ, and that by opening our church doors we increase the chance to allow true holiness to find us.
-We invite you to drop in and visit.
+We invite you to drop in and visit!

 Racine Vocational Ministries

 St. Luke's provides office space and financial support to this highly successful ministry that offers training for life and work through development of attitudes, habits, and skills that reflect human dignity.

 RVM offers: vocational counseling, job-readiness training, life-skills education job retention support, job-seeker support groups, referral services, and spiritual counseling.
 RVM credits their success to believing that each client who walks through their doors is an opportunity to welcome and serve Christ.